 Course files.
 I will make available the Powerpoint files and other materials that we will use in class discussion.
-My Powerpoint slides have several places for your notes from class discussion, making it very important for you to attend each class session.
+My Powerpoint slides often have blank areas for your notes from class, making it very important for you to attend each class session.

-Auditing: A Business Risk Approach, 8th ed., by Rittenberg, Johnstone, and Gramling (Southwestern / Cengage Learning, 2012).
+Auditing: A Risk-Based Approach to Conducting a Quality Audit, 9th ed., by Johnstone, Gramling, and Rittenberg (Southwestern / Cengage Learning, 2014).

-Note: The text is bundled with a CD-Rom containing the educational version of ACL audit software, Version 9.
+Note: The text is bundled with a CD-Rom containing the educational version of ACL audit software, 9th edition.
 You will need this software for a required course assignment later in the semester.